jeffcarbine/materia/README.md

 materia.pull("users", { id: 2 });
 ```

-Any element bound to the value being updated will be updated.
-However, if you have a binding that is more specific, that binding will run instead.
+Any element's property bound verbatim to the value being manipulated will have it's value updated.

 ```js
 materia.set("test", {